imran1503/SYSC-3303-Elevator-Project/README.md

 - Qihang Peng: Qihangpeng

 ### Iteration goals
-Our goal for this iteration was to establish connections among subsystems using RCP which is an application of UDP.
-Our objective was to include multiple elevators.
+Our goal for this iteration was to create a graphical user interface while also rushing to complete establishing connections among subsystems using RCP which is an application of UDP.

 ### Deliverables